mryigitsen/COMP2012H-4PChess/README.md

 1) Run ChessServer.
 ChessServer assumes port 1214 is available.
 If not, it'll give an error, but won't quit the program.
 You need to manually edit the port number so that it works.
 2) Run ChessClient
 3) Click on Online Game
 4) If you're running ChessGame on the same device as you run the ChessServer, put in 127.0.0.1 as the IP address.
-Otherwise, put in the IP address of the device.
+Otherwise, put in the IP address of the device. (see ss1.png for example of how the IP address looks on a Mac)
-5) To the port screen, put 1214 (or if you've edited the port, put in that)
+5) To the port screen, put 1214 (or if you've edited the port, put in that port number)
 6) If you're the first player connecting to the server, you'll be asked if you want to put any bots to the game.
 THIS IS THE ONLY POINT WHERE YOU CAN ADD BOTS TO AN ONLINE GAME.
 7) For other clients, repeat the steps 4-5.
 8) Once the player count is 4, the game will start.